RomainSem/MaReu/README.md

 # Build and Run

-To run this application, you will need Android Studio installed.
+To run this application :

+  - You will need Android Studio installed.
-You will need to create an emulator inside Android Studio.
+  - You will need to create an emulator inside Android Studio.
-Then, simply execute the application using the green arrow or CTRL + R
+  - Then, simply execute the application using the green arrow or CTRL + R